NAME

 use the supplied hostname instead of computing one.
 Implies -o.

-copy instead of symlinking when installing the rc file back into your home directory
+copy instead of symlinking when installing the rc file back into your home directory.
+This will prevent future updates in the dotfiles directory for added element, and its contents if it is a directory.

 show usage instructions.